doytsujin/interviews-1/README.md

 2. reflection - Write a function that takes as input a binary tree and returns the "reflection" of that tree.
 For every path in the original tree from the root (e.g., RLLRRL) there should be a reflected path in the new tree (e.g., LRRLLR)

-3. boarding - You are taking a trip from one city to another with several layovers and you have a separate boarding pass for each leg.
+3. [boarding.cpp](src/boarding.cpp) - You are taking a trip from one city to another with several layovers and you have a separate boarding pass for each leg.
 For example, `JFK -> ATL -> LAX -> SFO`.
 Each boarding pass has a start and end city for that leg of the trip.
 Write a function where the input is a list of boarding passes for a trip and the output is the boarding passes sorted in order.
    `Example:`
    `Input: {'s': ATL, 'e': LAX}, {'s': LAX, 'e': SFO}, {'s': JFK, 'e': ATL}`
    `Output: {'s': JFK, 'e': ATL}, {'s': ATL, 'e': LAX}, {'s': LAX, 'e': SFO}`